jilljenn/humanlearn/index.md

 [**Register now**](https://attendify.co/aied-2020-hYsvyTU) by selecting **Workshop Four**.

-Price is 10 USD for students, 20 USD for others, with a small registration fee.
+Price is 11.25 GBP for students (tax included), 21.50 GBP for others.
+It includes a small registration fee.

 # Important Dates